tayganr/lakehouse/modules/module01b.md

 ## 4. Data flow (Derived Column)

+The Derived Column transformation allows us to generate new columns and/or modify existing columns.
+In this example, we are going to add three new columns (`IsActive`, `ValidFrom`, and `ValidTo`) in addition to the columns that are arriving from the previous transformation (`CustomerSK`, `CustomerID`, and `CustomerAddress`).
+This additional columns will be used in future incremental loads that will adhere to the slowly changing dimension type 2 pattern where we are able to persist historical changes and quickly isolate the subset of rows which represent the currently active (i.e. IsActive == 1).

 1. Click the **[+]** icon to add a new step, under **Schema modifier** select **Derived Column**
 2. Rename the **Output stream name** to `derivedColumnsSCD`
 3. Under **Columns**, set the first **Column** to `IsActive` and the **Expression** to `1`